 She caught me eyeing her fries.
 Indicated I could have some.
 I did.

-“Like most of us, my family had dealings with one of them.
+“Like many of us, my family had dealings with one of them.
 I eavesdropped the first time he came to the house.
 The idea of going to Hell excited me.
 For two weeks all my fantasies were of fighting demons and saving souls.”

 “How old were you?”

 “Just turned seventeen.
 I had a black belt in Kung Fu, but the rest of my life was totally ordinary, meaning boring.
 My father was very strict and old school.
-Females were meant to keep to themselves, mostly in the kitchen, do what they were told, marry who they were told and have babies.
+Females were meant to keep to themselves, do what they were told, marry who they were told and have babies.
 I never cared for dress-up, or make-up, or being told what to do.
 I did have a secret boyfriend at the time.
-But when I started talking about how cool it would be to go to Hell and battle demons and save souls, he dumped me.”
-Shrug.
-“No loss.”
+But when I started talking about how cool it would be to go to Hell and battle demons and save souls, he dumped me.
+No loss.”

 Sneaker finished off the cheeseburger and wiped up the last of the ketchup with the last of the fries.
-With a contented sigh, she swung her feet back onto the seat and inspected the desert menu.
+With a contented sigh, she swung her feet back onto the seat and inspected the dessert menu.

-“My father was a master of Tai Chi Push Hands.
+“My father was a master of Push Hands.
 He wasn’t that big, but he could focus incredible power into his hands and feet.
 Unfortunately the discipline needed to become a master did nothing for his serenity or compassion.”

+Her face softened and a bare wistful smile floated up the corners of her mouth.
 “The only time my mother defied him was when she helped me take secret Kung fu lessons when I was thirteen.
 Tai Chi was too slow for me.
 I wanted more action.”

 “You wanted to be able to really kick ass.”